 Gain critical thinking skills through high impact learning that maximizes both practical and theoretical elements.
 Studies suggest that this sort of praxis can improve not only information recall but also the ability to apply the information gained from the course content to complex issues and problems.

-The Office of Leadership and Service has built relationships with many local community agencies that utilize student volunteers.
+The Office of Student Engagement - Leadership and Service has built relationships with many local community agencies that utilize student volunteers.
 There is a great need in the Nacogdoches community for volunteers and SFA students help fill most of this need!

 All of these agencies have service opportunities available for SFA students and potential opportunities for service learning project partnerships.